our-game-maya-and-michael/Bonk-Bolt/dramatic-elements.md

 * The catcher is controled by the player and the other characters will move randomly using AI and try to escape from the catcher.

 ## Plot
+* The plot will be very linear because there is no plot, its just a good old game of tag !
+* There will be no plot but the more levels you complete the harder it will get.
+* If the player will think stratigic and be quick on his feet to catch all of the other players he will advance to the next levels that are harder.

 ## World-Building